mfvpt/treasure-hunt/README.md

 Treasure Hunt Game using HTML + CSS + JavaScript

+A simple game that explores the capabilities of HTML5 combined with JavaScript.
+The goal is to catch all the MOSS coins fast as you can.

 JavaScript Framework:
 -----------------
 [Phaser](http://phaser.io/).
 A fast, free and fun open source game framework for making desktop and mobile browser HTML5 games.
 It uses [Pixi.js](https://github.com/GoodBoyDigital/pixi.js/) internally for fast 2D Canvas and WebGL rendering.

 Phaser is released under the [MIT License](http://opensource.org/licenses/MIT).

+[JQuery](http://jquery.com/).
+A cross-platform JavaScript library designed to simplify the client-side scripting of HTML.